The Kitchen Counter Top is What You Might Call as the Backbone of the Kitchen

 So, if you’re making a new home or remodeling your kitchen, make sure that you choose the right base for it.
 But given the many choices in the market today, choosing the material for your countertop can be a bit of a challenge.
 While you contemplate, we have a list ready for you already!
 So, here are the top 6 materials that you can definitely vouch for:

 There’s a reason why this is the most popular choice when it comes to Indian cooking.
 For one, the price is very reasonable.
 Secondly, granite can take on everything from hot pans to hotter spills.
 It’s not very likely to get scratched and chipped, and quick wipe-down can leave it looking almost as good as new.
 Make sure your granite is sealed to avoid stains, and keep the weight in mind – your cabinet supports need to withstand a considerable load.
-While the traditional black is a favourite with most but you can try a different colour for variation or choose between polished and non-polished version.
+While the traditional black is a favorite with most but you can try a different color for variation or choose between polished and non-polished version.

 2. Solid Surface

 For those who are a little less traditionalist in their outlook, and would like their kitchens to reflect it, the solid surface is a contemporary innovation that might support their style.
-Made from polyester and acrylic, a solid surface can give you those popping colours and bright surfaces to match your eclectic tastes.
+Made from polyester and acrylic, a solid surface can give you those popping colors and bright surfaces to match your eclectic tastes.
 It’s easy to maintain but might not turn out to be the most practical option in the long run, as it’s susceptible to cuts and heat.
 Indian cooking might not accommodate such delicacy.
 Also, you might find yourself missing that natural touch.

 If you’ve gazed enviously at those cooking shows where white-clad chefs work in those spotless stainless steel countertops, you might want to consider having one in your own kitchen.
 Keep in mind that for this to look good, your interiors have to match.
 Make your designs modern, angular, minimalist.
 As for durability, you can’t get much stronger than stainless steel.
 However, keep in mind, the cost factor is relatively high and you might get a little tired sometimes of all that clanging and banging sounds

 There’s no denying of marble’s aesthetic value.
 So, if granite isn’t good for you and your budget expands to cover it, marble is another option.
 The subtlety of the patterns & those delicate whites, combined with the cool solid durability of stone, makes marble not only one of the sturdy choices for kitchen countertop materials but also stylish.
 The only hitch is that marble is susceptible to stains.
-It might not be so pretty when it’s discoloured and hence its maintenance is high.
+It might not be so pretty when it’s discolored and hence its maintenance is high.

 If quirky is your style, then maybe you’d like a touch of the unusual and bring tiles into your kitchen countertop.
 They come in bright colours, they can prove quite reasonable when it comes to price and they have a distinctive, country-cottage charm.
 However, you might find the uneven surface a little hard to work with and cleaning up might not prove so charming.